Chandan9898Kumar/maching_coding/src/Mutation_Observer/Mutation_Observer.md

 # Mutation observer

 `MutationObserver` is a built-in object that observes a DOM element and fires a callback when it detects a change.

 We'll first take a look at the syntax, and then explore a real-world use case, to see where such thing may be useful.

+# Definition :

+The Mutation Observer allows you to monitor any changes that are made to the DOM, and run your own code if needed.
+This code could be used if any elements are added, removed or attributes are added or changed.
+The Mutation Observer is one of the Web APIs that we get for free from the browser.

+- Constructor

+1. MutationObserver()
+   Creates and returns a new MutationObserver which will invoke a specified callback function when DOM changes occur.

+- Instance methods

+1. disconnect()
+   Stops the MutationObserver instance from receiving further notifications until and unless observe() is called again.

+2. observe()
+   Configures the MutationObserver to begin receiving notifications through its callback function when DOM changes matching the given options occur.

+3. takeRecords()
+   Removes all pending notifications from the MutationObserver's notification queue and returns them in a new Array of MutationRecord objects.

+`NOTE :`DOM observation does not begin immediately; the observe() method must be called first to establish which portion of the DOM to watch and what kinds of changes to watch for.

 ## Syntax